Local. Knowledgable. Free.

-Over 10,000 individuals become eligible to participate in Medicare each day.
 Medicare is a health benefit you’ve worked hard to earn.
-It is vital that you make the right decisions at the appropriate times in order to choose or change to a coverage plan that provides the maximum benefit to you.
+It is vital that you make the right decisions at the appropriate times in order to choose a coverage plan that provides the maximum benefit to you.

 What is Medicare?